cproctor/qualitative-coding/README.md

 Again, there are lots of options for filtering and viewing your coding.
 At some point, you will probably want to revise your codes.
-You can easily rename a code, or collapse codes together, with the `remane` command.
+You can easily rename a code, or collapse codes together, with the `rename` command.
 This updates your codebook as well as in all your code files.

     $ qc rename grounded_coding grounded